-Next time you do a Google search on your mobile device, you might notice the results look different than usual.
+Next time you do a Google search on your mobile device, you might notice the search results look different than usual.

 The reason?
-At the end of May, Google announced they’ve implemented several changes to their mobile search results page (SERP).
+At the end of May, Google announced they’ve implemented several changes to their mobile search engine results page (SERP).

 These changes have affected the way both paid ads and organic listings appear on the mobile SERP.
 Plus, new 3D and augmented reality (AR) features are now available for select searches.